 Copper peptides and tretinoin are both potent skincare ingredients that can help you achieve a glowing, youthful complexion.
 When used correctly, they have been shown to slow the aging process, reduce acne, and even out skin tone [1, 2]—their potency.
 However, they demand respect and a careful approach, especially for sensitive skin.

 Peptides are the heart of many anti-aging skincare products.
 They're essentially short chains of amino acids that serve as the building blocks for proteins such as collagen, elastin, and keratin.
-These three proteins are key to maintaining the skin's firmness and elasticity.

 What is Tretinoin?